-MLCCs and box capacitors are not polarized and will work in any direction.
-To keep things neat, though, it's best to put them all facing the same way.
+MLCCs and box capacitors are not polarized, so they will work in any direction, but to keep things neat, it's best to put them all facing the same way.

-Note: Depending on the type, the box film capacitors may have their value printed on either the top or the side.
-Usually the red ones have it printed on the side while the blue or gray ones have it on the top.
+Note that the value may be printed on either the top or the side of the film capacitors.
+Typically the red ones will have the value printed on the side, while the blue ones will have the value printed on the top, with other unrelated information printed on the side.